 In these last few days I've been afraid that I might drift away

-So I've been telling old stories, singing songs that make me think about where
+So I've been telling old stories, singing songs that make me think about where I came from

 And that's the reason why I seem so far away today